11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 <img src="WriteupImages/TestFeedback_Positive.png" width="75%">

-<small>Figure x.
+<small>Figure 17.
 Screenshot of Tester Feedback rating the player character.
-The rating is of 1-5.
-One player voted 1, though this was because originally 1 was the best, and 5 was the worst, but I was told that felt backwards so I changed it but kept the data. </small>
+The rating is of 1-5, where 5 is the best.
+The graph is crossed out because one player voted 1 in error due to misreading the scoring, this vote was meant to be a top-score. </small>

 ### Negative Analysis
 ```